Sjögren’s Syndrome Expert in Virgina

 Long-term Sjögren’s Syndrome affects organs and the body

 Sjögren’s Syndrome attacks the exocrine glands.
-This is expressed in the reduced function of the salivary (saliva producing) and the lacrimal (tear-producing) glands.
+This is expressed in the reduced function of the salivary (saliva-producing) and lacrimal (tear-producing) glands.
 Patient experience a severe dry mouth (Xerostomia) and suffer from dry eyes (keratoconjunctivitis sicca).
 Over time, the moisture-producing glands will be so severely damaged that they are destroyed by the chronic inflammatory process.

 Sjögren’s Syndrome and chronic pain